-- 23.7.1 The Director of People and Culture or nominee will establish a redundancy panel to consider who should be selected for redundancy.
+- 23.7.1 The HR Director or nominee will establish a redundancy panel to consider who should be selected for redundancy.
 The panel may need to meet more than once.
-The panel will comprise the following members: - Senior Manager, who will act as the chair of the panel (the 'Chair'); - Line Manager - Senior Business Partner People and Culture or nominee
+The panel will comprise the following members: - Senior Manager, who will act as the chair of the panel (the 'Chair'); - Line Manager; - HR Manager or nominee.

-In addition, for Academic staff and Professional staff who have been identified as being at risk of redundancy, a Senior Manager nominated by the Director of People and Culture from outside the affected School, department or other relevant area will be appointed to the panel.
+In addition, for Academic staff and Professional staff who have been identified as being at risk of redundancy, a Senior Manager nominated by the HR Director from outside the affected School, department or other relevant area will be appointed to the panel.

-23.7.2 The redundancy panel will determine its own procedure for the selection of members of staff for redundancy.
+- The redundancy panel will determine its own procedure for the selection of members of staff for redundancy.
 When doing so the redundancy panel will take account of any statutory consultation required and any consultation already undertaken which may need to be continued by the redundancy panel.
-The redundancy panel will consult with the members of staff and the Trade

-Union Representative(s) as appropriate, including in relation to scoring against selection criteria.

-- 23.7.3 Following the redundancy panel reaching a decision, the Chair will send a report to the Director of People and Culture or nominee, with a copy to the appropriate Trade Union Representative(s), confirming: - a. details of all the staff in the pool from which any selection for redundancy was to be made; - b. confirmation of the criteria used to select for redundancy; - c. details of those staff selected for redundancy from the pool and the reasons for their selection; - d. details of all the staff selected for redundancy who were not in a pool with other staff and the reasons for their selection; and - e. dates when dismissal will take effect.
+The redundancy panel will consult with the members of staff and the Trade Union Representative(s) as appropriate, including in relation to scoring against selection criteria. - 23.7.3 Following the redundancy panel reaching a decision, the Chair will send a report to the HR Director or nominee, with a copy to the appropriate Trade Union Representative(s), confirming: - a. details of all the staff in the pool from which any selection for redundancy was to be made; - b. confirmation of the criteria used to select for redundancy; - c. details of those staff selected for redundancy from the pool and the reasons for their selection; - d. details of all the staff selected for redundancy who were not in a pool with other staff and the reasons for their selection; and - e. dates when dismissal will take effect.